This information explains what anxiety is and how to manage it during your cancer treatment.Back to top

 New York, NY 10022

 At MSK, chaplains are available to listen, help support family members, pray, contact nearby clergy or faith groups, or simply to be a comforting companion and spiritual presence.
-Anyone can meet with a chaplain, no matter their formal religious affiliation.
+Anyone can meet with a chaplain, regardless of what religion you follow.

 MSK also has an interfaith chapel that’s open to everyone.
-For more information, ask your doctor or nurse, or call 212-639-5982.
+For more information, ask your healthcare provider or call 212-639-5982.

 24 hours a day, 7 days a week